bcbio/bcbio-nextgen/docs/contents/installation.md

 ### Manual process

 The manual process does not allow the in-place updates and management of third party tools that the automated installer makes possible.
 It's a more error-prone and labor intensive process.
 If you find you can't use the installer we'd love to hear why to make it more amenable to your system.
-If you'd like to develop against a bcbio installation, see the documentation on setting up a [development environment](contents/development).
+If you'd like to develop against a bcbio installation, see the documentation on setting up a `development environment`.

 #### Tool requirements